| CLI LAND CAPABILITY OF

 above sea level.
 The Moose Mountain upland in the east-central part

 is undulating to strongly rolling.
 It developed on glacial till and rises 200 to 300 feet above the surrounding plains.
+In the southwest are parts of the Missouri Coteau and

 the Old Wives Lake section of the Alberta Plateau.
 The Coteau, the